 For a quiet start, you could request all your existing clients and opt-ins to lend you a helping hand by sharing your content with their circle of well-wishers.

 You could also incentivize sharing by prompting clients to “Unlock three attractive bonuses by sharing this post on Facebook, Twitter, Instagram.”
-You get word-of-mouth referrals at little extra cost.
+You get word-of-mouth marketing referrals at little extra cost.

 Tip: Customers are more likely to opt for click-and-share content than spend time writing lengthy testimonials praising your service, and conversions are faster.